void-linux/void-packages/Manual.md

 During installation and removal it runs `usr/bin/udevadm hwdb --root=. --update`.

 It is automatically added to packages that have `/usr/lib/udev/hwdb.d` present as a directory.

+<a id="triggers_udev-rules.d_dir"></a>
+#### udev-rules.d-dir

+The udev-rules.d-dir trigger is responsible for reloading udev rules.

+During installation and removal it runs `usr/bin/udevadm control --reload`.

+It is automatically added to packages that have `/usr/lib/udev/rules.d` present as a directory.

 <a id="triggers_info_files"></a>